TS22082/your_news/README.md

 npm run dev
 ```

-You can also just run the server for developement:
+You can also just run the server for development:

 ```
 npm run server
 ```

-You can also just run the client for developement:
+You can also just run the client for development:

 ```
 npm run client